pinohu/DYNASTY/ohu-legacy-codex/templates/legal/trusts/crummey-trust-template.md

 The merger shall be accomplished by:

-(a) Transferring all Trust assets to The Enterprise Trust;
+(a) Transferring all Trust assets to The Dynasty Trust;

-(b) Creating a sub-trust for the Beneficiary under The Enterprise Trust (if not already existing);
+(b) Creating a sub-trust for the Beneficiary under The Dynasty Trust (if not already existing);

 (c) Distributing 25% of the Trust principal to the Beneficiary (as set forth in Section 3.2);

-(d) Transferring the remaining 75% to The Enterprise Trust sub-trust;
+(d) Transferring the remaining 75% to The Dynasty Trust sub-trust;

 (e) Terminating this Trust.